Best Scenic Viewpoints in San Francisco

 Angel Island

-Located in the middle of San Francisco Bay near Tiburon, Angel Island State Park offers some of the most spectacular panoramic viewpoints anywhere in the Bay Area.
+Located in the middle of San Francisco Bay near Tiburon, Angel Island State Park offers some of the most spectacular viewpoints anywhere in the Bay Area.

 Getting to Angel Island is easy by ferry from San Francisco or from Main Street in Tiburon, making it one of the most rewarding half-day scenic excursions.